Duc-T-Nguyen/Operating-Systems-Project2/devlog.md

 - taking a break to think about the conditions and how to display them. i already have the ones up to entering the safe and doing the transaction
 - started work again on the teller file to finish up the conditions for entering the safe
 - started work on the customer.py by just initializing the variables.
 Will have to work on the run function and other sub function tomorrow
+- created a function to generate at random the customer transactioin type and amount